 - facilities for industry, professional and community engagement

-Another highlight of the building is the contemporary teaching spaces, which reflect new ways of learning that focus on collaboration and group work, as well as harnessing technology.
-Standard lecture theatres have been replaced with flexible working spaces and booth seating.
-The customised teaching spaces are located on the first three levels.
+Teaching spaces in NUspace reflect new ways of learning that focus on collaboration and group work, as well as harnessing technology.
+On the first three levels of the building, standard lecture theatres have been replaced with flexible working spaces and booth seating.
 Levels 4 to 8 feature smaller teaching spaces, and staff areas.
-Scattered throughout NUspace are social spaces and facilities for engagement with industry, business and the community.
+Social spaces and other facilities to engage with industry, business and the community are scattered throughout the building.

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.